 With regards to the voucher system that the Secretary of State pointed out, we are about to see an explosion in the number of people who are eligible for free school meals because of the downturn in the economy.
-Will he guarantee today that the voucher system will not just be for those who are eligible as of last week, but for those who would be eligible in the future?
+So can he guarantee today that the voucher system will not just be for those who are eligible as of last week, but for those who would be eligible in the future?
 It has always been problematic to get people on the right benefits to claim free school meals.

 This Easter holiday was, for good students, their opportunity to revise, so we do not have a great deal of time to give proper guidance for A-level and GCSE students.
 How long should they expect it to be before they know exactly what is going to happen?

 We will be giving very clear guidance for all schools and all students.
 There will not be exams taking place this year, and we will be making sure, for every child due to be sitting GCSEs, A-levels or any other form of qualifications and expecting results in August, that the work they have done is properly reflected in those GCSEs and A-levels.

 Will the Secretary of State say a bit more about the advice being given to universities?
 He will also know that international students are hugely important in many places.
 Will he press UK Visas and Immigration to be flexible in the way they apply the tier 4 visa rules?
 We do not want students being told that they are being penalised because they switch to online learning.